Pupil Premium & Year 7 Catch up Intended Spend

 As a school we track students termly and reasonable adjustments such as a support and interventions are made in a timely fashion.
 The use of ongoing assessments and ‘The Green Pen of Power (GPOP)’ allow teachers, students and peers to provide effective feedback so each student is mindful about how they can make progress.

 During the academic year 2017-2018, the Graduated Response Plan (GRP) was a school priority to improve outcomes of our underachieving students.
 The GRP model tracks KS3 & KS4 students.
-This process will continue for 2018-19.
+This process continued into 2018-19.